philouail/HUMAN_Ring_Trial/README.md

 > ⚠️ **Note:** The intermediate outputs from the library-building scripts are
 > not intended for direct use or inspection.
 Only the **final CSVs and plots**
 > are relevant for library review and finalization.

+## Example and Generic Files

+To support users in adapting the pipeline to their own data, we provide:

+-   **Example files**:

+    -   `example_preprocessing.qmd`: Step-by-step explanation of the
+        preprocessing procedure.
+    -   `example_library_building.qmd`: Step-by-step explanation of the
+        library-building process.

+    These are designed for clarity and learning.

+-   **Generic files**:

+    -   `generic_preprocessing.qmd`
+    -   `generic_library_building.qmd`

+    These are simplified versions that users can easily adapt to their own datasets.
+They include the necessary logic but omit extensive inline commentary and visualization.

 ##